mhe747/dawnboard/gnuradio/README.md

 --- FPGA ---

-		Start with the Verilog design for the USRP and adapt it to work Add a receive path (downmixing/filtering)
+		Start the design with Xilinx ISE 14.7
-		Add daughterboard support
+		Check reception and transmission path (maybe add downmixing/filtering) Check SPI support
-		Change the pin configuration to the correct one for Beagleboard-x15 P17 port (SPI connected)
+		Check the pins configuration to the correct one for Beagleboard-x15 P17 port (SPI connected)

 I. Getting Started